 I supposed there could be worse fates.
-Apparently I belonged at least somewhat in this world I was presently inhabiting.
+Apparently I belonged at least somewhat in this present universe.
 After all, young Mrs. Biddle and Tommy seemed to know me and accept me.
-Perhaps this indeed was my real world, and I was merely suffering from a delusion that I was actually living in 1963.
-But, if that were the case, then I also seemed to be suffering from a severe case of amnesia regarding this present world of circa 1933, which as far as my memory served, had only begun for me perhaps an hour before.*
+Perhaps this indeed was my real world, and I merely suffered from a delusion that I lived in 1963.
+But, if that were the case, then I was apparently suffering from a severe case of amnesia regarding this present world of circa 1933, which as far as my memory served, had only begun for me perhaps an hour before.

-Oh well, as Tommy said regarding leaving Jimmy in the mud and the rain, “It can’t be helped.”
+Oh well, as Tommy had said regarding leaving Jimmy in the mud and the rain, whatever my situation was, it couldn’t be helped.

 Or could it?